usefulmove/othello/README.md

 ## Philosophy

-The Othello library aims to provide a set of functional programming tools to the Emacs Lisp.
+The Othello library aims to provide an expressive set of functional programming tools to the Emacs Lisp.
 The philosophy that underlies its design and functionality can be summarized as follows:

 1. **First-Class Functions**: In functional programming, functions are treated as first-class citizens, meaning they can be assigned to variables, passed as arguments, and returned as values.
 Othello follows this paradigm rigorously, with a focus on composing and manipulating functions.